Pentagon: $10B cloud contract that snubbed Amazon was legal

-A government watchdog agency said Wednesday the Pentagon's process for awarding a highly lucrative cloud computing contract to Microsoft was in line with legal and government purchasing standards.
-The Defense Department inspector general found no evidence of White House interference in the contract award process.
+The Pentagon's process for awarding a highly lucrative cloud computing contract to Microsoft instead of Amazon was in line with legal and government purchasing standards, a government watchdog agency said on Wednesday.
+The Defence Department inspector general found no evidence of White House interference in the contract award process.
 But the report said investigators could not fully review that aspect of the matter because the White House would not allow unfettered access to witnesses.

-The review released Wednesday by the Defense Department's inspector general did not draw a conclusion about whether Microsoft was appropriately declared the winner.
+The review released Wednesday by the Defense Department's inspector general did not draw a conclusion about whether the Redmond, Washington-based Microsoft Corp was appropriately declared the winner.
 Rather, it looked at whether the decision-making process was proper and legal.
 It also examined allegations of unethical behavior by Pentagon officials involved in the matter and generally determined that any ethical lapses did not influence the outcome.
 The review also sought to determine whether the White House influenced the Pentagon's decision, as Amazon has alleged.
-The report said that although it appears there was no such White House pressure, the reviewers could not definitely determine the full extent of White House interactions with the Pentagon's decision-makers.
+The report said that although it appears there was no such White House pressure, the reviewers could not definitely determine the full extent of White House interactions with the Pentagon's decision makers.

 "We could not review this matter fully because of the assertion of a 'presidential communications privilege,' which resulted in several DOD witnesses being instructed by the DOD Office of General Counsel not to answer our questions about potential communications between White House and DOD officials about JEDI," the report said.
 "As a result, we could not be certain whether there were any White House communications with some DOD officials which may have affected the JEDI procurement," it said.